Lincoln Scholarship Committee

 - December/January, the Committee notifies families of seniors, by mail, of the opportunities available to Lincoln's graduating seniors for scholarships and awards.
 Contact is also made with Minuteman Regional Technical High School to ascertain whether there are any current Lincoln resident seniors enrolled there.

 - Late January, a reminder about these opportunities and the link to the web for finding them is posted in House Offices at LSRHS and contact is made with Minuteman Regional Technical High School to ascertain whether there are any current Lincoln resident seniors attending.
-There are also announcements in The Lincoln Journal, The Lincoln Squirrel, the LSRHS Parent Organization calendar and announcements, and the Lincoln School MiniLink, as well as on the Town website home page.
+There are also announcements in The Lincoln Talk, The Lincoln Squirrel, the LSRHS Parent Organization calendar and announcements, and the Lincoln School MiniLink, as well as on the Town website home page.

 - February 1, the application process opens.
 The LSC website provides updated and detailed information and links to the instructions and the application form for the awards and scholarships.